-Animal Attacks.
-While we like to think most family pets are kind, gentle animals, there are unfortunate events where individuals are injured.
+- Animal Attacks.
+While we like to think most family pets are kind, gentle animals, there are unfortunate events where individuals are harmed.
 When a dog attacks a person, the consequences can be severe.
 Infections can quickly set in if the wound isn’t cared for properly.
 Serious dog bites may require surgery and could result in permanent scarring, disfigurement, or amputations.

-Construction Accidents.
+- Construction Accidents.
 There are certain jobs that are more dangerous than others.
 The construction industry happens to fit into that category.
 Construction accidents are fairly common and can lead to devastating injuries or death.
 These accidents often happen when safety protocols are disregarded, hazards are unaddressed, or policies are unclear.

-Defective Products.
+- Defective Products.
 Manufacturers, distributors, and retailers have a responsibility to their consumers to provide safe and effective products.
 In the event of a defective product, the user could be seriously injured.
 Some of the most severe injuries occur when vehicle parts are defective or improperly installed.

 What Are the Most Common Catastrophic Injuries?

 Depending on the injury, the recovery process can take weeks, months, or even years.
 Some victims never fully recover and are forced to change their way of life to adapt to their disability.
 The injuries below are the most common devastating injuries a person is likely to sustain based on the accidents we discussed above.

 - Permanent Scarring or Disfigurement.
 Depending on the accident, permanent scarring or disfigurement can occur.
 This can lead to emotional and psychological trauma that can severely impact a person’s wellbeing.

-Your Legal Options After Sustaining a Catastrophic Injury
+Financial Consequences of Sustaining a Catastrophic Injury

 Depending on how your injury occurred, Pennsylvania has a few state laws that could come into play at some point during your case.
 This is especially true in the event of a car accident, dog bite, or premises liability case.
 Our lawyers can determine which laws may affect you and how.